 Doctors and researchers agree that baby diarrhea can be caused by a variety of factors.
 The most common causes of diarrhea in babies includes feeding issues (such as a sensitivity to a food in the mother’s diet if the baby is breastfed), cow’s milk allergy, and intestinal viruses.
 Learn about these potential baby diarrhea causes and find out when you should speak with your pediatrician if your baby is experiencing diarrhea.

 Baby Diarrhea Caused by a Food Sensitivity

-Baby Diarrhea Due to a Virus
+Baby Diarrhea Due to an Allergy

 If you suspect your baby may be dehydrated, contact your doctor immediately.
 Research indicates that diarrhea is especially serious when it results in dehydration.
 Signs of dehydration include:

 - No tears when crying

 - Lack of wet diaper for 6 to 8 hours in an infant or only urinating a small amount of dark yellow urine

 While it's not uncommon for babies to have occasional bouts of diarrhea, you should feel comfortable calling your baby's doctor at any time for information, advice, and assurance.
 Here are some questions to consider asking if your baby is experiencing diarrhea:

 - What are the typical causes of diarrhea in babies?